 Mexico is a popular destination for medical tourism.
 It offers high quality care, affordable costs and no lines.
 This is especially appealing for Canadians who don’t want to wait months (or years) for highly anticipated care, and for Americans who don’t want to pay inflated insurance rates.

+1.2 million people travel to Mexico every year for medical services.
 In general, you will pay about 500-600 MXN (27-33 US) to see a doctor or specialist for a general healthcare need.
 You will pay about the same for a house call.
-(Yes, that's right, a house call!)
+(Yes, that’s right, a house call!)
 A visit to the dentist is about the same rate.

 Lab work is typically about a third of what one would be charged by a U.S.-based office.
-CAT scans are a quarter of the cost, and an overnight hospital stay in a private room tops comes to just over 1950 MXN (105 US).
-Even more serious medical conditions/needs, such as surgery, dialysis and live-in care, are more affordable in Mexico than in the U.S. (And there's little to no waiting time for our fellow Canadians!)
+CAT scans are a quarter of the cost, and an overnight hospital stay in a private room tops comes to about 1950 MXN (105 US).
+Even more serious medical conditions/needs, such as surgery, dialysis and live-in care, are more affordable in Mexico than in the U.S. (And there’s little to no waiting time for our fellow Canadians!)

 Those living in Mexico get the added bonus of choosing between two medical systems:

-Government Healthcare – Mexico's government-run clinics and hospitals provide low cost, well-managed, basic care for a few hundred dollars each year.
-It's called the Instituto Mexicano del Seguro Social (IMSS), and it covers covers medical, dental, vision, hospitalization and prescriptions.
-Expats holding a residency visa may apply for this medical insurance for approximately $350 to $450 per year, per person.
+Government Healthcare – Mexico’s government-run clinics and hospitals provide low cost, well-managed, basic care for a few hundred dollars each year.
+It’s called the Instituto Mexicano del Seguro Social (IMSS), and it covers covers medical, dental, vision, hospitalization and prescriptions.
+Expats holding a residency visa may apply for this medical insurance for approximately $450 per year, per person.

 Private Healthcare – Private health insurance premiums from companies such as Grupo Nacional Provincial, MetLife Mexico and Monterrey-New York Life, cost 9,785-68,507 MXN (527-3,693 US) per year for those under age 64.
 Still cheaper than what one would pay in the U.S., this ensures that you can get in to see top doctors at top healthcare facilities for 587-782 MXN (32-42 US).
 Lab work is a third less than what is charged in the U.S.